-Take a walk around the house and see how many different shapes you can find together:
+Take a walk around the house to see how many different shapes you can find together.

 "This cube has 6 square faces"

 "This triangle has 3 sides and 3 angles"

 • Explore further by creating cylinder shapes by rolling up a piece of paper.

 • Unravel a cardboard cylinder tube to see how the cylinder shape was made.

 • Open a small cardboard box to see how the cube shape was created.